yoshuawuyts/memex/content/history/en.md

 | `emitter.emit('history:replaceState', url)` | Yes                | Yes           | Replace the top-most history entry with another.
 | `emitter.on('history:popstate')`            | No                 | No            | Listen for any changes to the history stack, other than through `history.pushState` or `history.replaceState`.
 | `emitter.on('history:navigate')`            | No                 | No            | Listen for all changes to the history stack.

+This would allow us to cover all cases the history API provides for us, with the added bonus that we can listen to all change events through our own `history:navigate` API.

+## Clicking Anchors.
+Tbi.

+- find a hash link on the same page.
+- try and navigate to a new page, and then click an anchor.
+- this behavior almost needs toggling.
+- if none of the above match, disable anchor clicks all together.